crotwell/TauP/src/doc/sphinx/source/taup_beachball.rst

 and arrivals at their takeoff and azimuth.

 Note that only phases starting with a P leg will plot on the P beachball, and only phases starting with an S leg will plot on the Sv, Sh and S beachball.
+The S beachball is plotted as the vector magnitude of the combination of Sh and Sv waves, which means that it is always positive and so does not show the quadrant effect as do the other three types.

 For example, this command plots a beachball, phase distance circles and a few arrivals.